Zheqi-Fan/VIXRHeston_experiments/README.md

   - utils: functions to compute model-based VIX term structure under LHeston;

-  - approx for rHeston: illustrations to show the convergence of VIX under LHeston to that under rHeston
+  - approx for rHeston: illustrations to show the convergence of VIX under LHeston to that under rHeston. (for implementations of rHetson, I refer to [Prof. Jacquier's Github](https://github.com/JackJacquier))

   - estimation_LHeston-2011: details of parameter estimation for LHeston model using VIX term structure data for the whole period;